How to resolve font problems during Word to PDF or image conversion?

 Suggestion 2: Substitute alternate fonts

-DocIO supports event handler to substitute alternate fonts when the necessary fonts not available in the production environment during Word to PDF/image conversion.
+DocIO supports event handlers to substitute alternate fonts when the necessary fonts are not available in the production environment during Word to PDF/Image conversion.

-The following code example shows how to add event handler to set alternate font when the specified font is not installed in the machine.
-You can use same event handler for Word to Image conversion also.
+The following code example shows how to add an event handler to set an alternate font when the specified font is not installed in the machine.
+You can use the same event handler for Word to Image conversion as well.

 C#: